sjc5/remix-easy-mode/README.md

 ## Description

-Opinionated toolkit (framework?) for developing highly interactive, typesafe Remix apps.
+Opinionated toolkit for developing highly interactive, typesafe Remix apps.
 Built with zod and superjson.
 Inspired by the TRPC / React Query DX.
-Leans heavily into the "full stack components" concept.

 ## Features

-- Automatic client and server-side form validations
+- Automatic form validations (client-side and server-side)
-- Typesafe form input fields in client-side helper components
-- Typesafe data responses in client-side hooks
+- Typesafe form inputs and data responses via helper components / hooks
-- Typesafe session middleware support
+- Typesafe session middleware support (via "bouncer" pattern)
 - Typesafe session and input values passed to server-side callbacks
-- Automatic error handling and (stylable!) error message display
+- Automatic error handling and error message display
-- Form helpers are unstyled, so you can style them however you want
+- Component helpers are unstyled, so you can style them however you want

 ## Installation